AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 >
 >Restoring without a snapshot:
 >
->- To roll back to previous code or remove added extensions in an environment.
-See [Roll back code](#roll-back-code).
+>- To roll back to previous code or remove added extensions in an environment, see [Roll back code](#roll-back-code).
 >- To restore an unstable environment that does _not_ have a snapshot, see [Restore an environment](../development/restore-environment.md).

 **To restore a snapshot using the Project Web Interface**: